nicholaswagner/warforthecrown/people/Caritas Zespire.md

 - Adopted son of [[Vice Count Rene Malbec du Valle]] and [[Madeira Zespire]]
 - Resides in the [[City of Zimar]] in the Sophra Prefecture of the Glorian Empire
 - Attended the [[Gennaris Academy]]
+- The Zespire family has vineyards in the Tandak Prefecture

 ---